 You could also read David Graeber’s “On the Phenomenon of Bullshit Jobs”, but his article is flawed in that the notion of “bullshit jobs” implies that there are some jobs that aren’t bullshit.

 That’s right.
-Jobs are bullshit.
+In a bullshit economy, all jobs are bullshit jobs.
 Money is bullshit, too.
-At least, they are under the current system.
-Maybe the current system is bullshit, too?
 Maybe central planning by the richest among is just as shitty an idea as central planning by government bureaucrats?

 It’s like a Russian joke that was popular when the Soviet Union was falling apart goes: “They pretend to pay us.
 We pretend to work.”